Recently, I’ve been invited by Jennifer of Dunbar Jones to join the lovely Nadnut, Jenjen as well as Sassyjan for a trip to Bintan Resort Lagoon.

 Nelayan Grill was a lovely restaurant, decorated with tiki torches around.
 It was a quiet and romantic area, quite nice for couples.

 While waiting for our main course, we were given gado-gado as an appetizer.
-I think that, that was the most elaborate and beautiful gado-gado that I’ve ever seen.
-Usually the vegetables would be mixed up as a regular salad but here it was wrapped up!
+I think that that was quite creative as usually the vegetables would be mixed up as a regular salad but here it was wrapped up.

-And then we realised that it was an entire medley of grilled food consisting of seafood, meat and vegetables.
+Which turned out to be an entire medley of grilled food consisting of seafood, meat and vegetables.
 It was a hearty meal.
-Nothing beats the taste of freshly caught seafood :) I ate so much that I was as stuffed as the grilled calamari that I had.
+Nothing beats the taste of freshly caught seafood 🙂

 After dinner, we said goodnight to each other and retired to our rooms, to be ready for tomorrow’s adventures.